Joanie Leeds: Career

 Leeds' latest album, fREADom' tackles book bans in America and shines a light on the injustice of censorship and silencing marginalized communities.
 Each song is inspired by a different banned children's picture books and features the Book Band (Regina Carter, Divinity Roxx, SaulPaul, Oran Etkin & Cheryl B. Engelhardt) as well as several guest artists.
 In conjunction with the album, Joanie was asked to write an OpEd for Billboard Magazine.

 Live performances

-Leeds tour at national venues across the country such as Austin City Limits, Lollapalooza, Clearwater Festival, The Kennedy Center, Lincoln Center, The Levitt Pavilion, Wolf Trap, Filene Center, Adrienne Arsht Center for the Performing Arts, Skirball Cultural Center, Ladies Who Rock 4 A Cause Music Festival and Symphony Space and her music is often played on radio stations such as Sirius XM and WXPN.
+Leeds tour at national venues across the country such as Austin City Limits, Lollapalooza, Clearwater Festival, The Kennedy Center, Lincoln Center, The Levitt Pavilion, Wolf Trap, Filene Center, Adrienne Arsht Center for the Performing Arts, Skirball Cultural Center, Ladies Who Rock 4 A Cause Music Festival and Symphony Space and her music is often played on radio stations such as SiriusXM and WXPN.